dresvit/FoodStore/README.md

 # FoodStore

-A simple Web online food ordering system.
+This is a simple Web online food ordering system.

 ## Frameworks and Tools